PKua007/rampack/doc/installation.md

 ## Source code compilation

 Source code compilation is a recommended method of RAMPACK installation.
-It enables you to utilize native CPU optimizations, which usually increase the speed by around 10%.
+It enables you to utilize native CPU optimizations, which usually increase the performance by around 10%.
 To build the project, you need the following
 prerequisites:

-- git
 - cmake 3.10+
 - gcc 7+ / clang 7+
+- git (optionally)

 All other dependencies are contained within the git repository as submodules.
 The compilation was tested on: